SierraSoftworks/human-errors-rs/README.md

 To make this as easy as possible, we expose a helper macro which will construct a human errors wrapper in your module which can then be easily extended.
-This macro will publish all of the familiar helper functions you are used to, including:
+This macro will publish all the familiar helper functions you are used to, including:

 - `user`
 - `user_with_cause`